Doris Duke: Adult life

 When she turned 18, in 1930, the 6 ft 0 in tall Duke was presented to society as a debutante, at a ball at Rough Point, the family residence in Newport, Rhode Island.
 She received large bequests from her father's will when she turned 21, 25, and 30; she was sometimes referred to as the "world's richest girl".
 Her mother died in 1962, leaving her jewelry, a coat, and an additional $250 million (see below).

 When Duke came of age, she used her wealth to pursue a variety of interests, including extensive world travel and the arts.
 She studied singing with Estelle Liebling, the voice teacher of Beverly Sills, in New York City.
 During World War II, she worked in a canteen for sailors in Egypt, taking a salary of one dollar a year.
 She spoke French fluently.
 In 1945, Duke began a short-lived career as a foreign correspondent for the International News Service, reporting from different cities across the war-ravaged Europe.
 After the war, she moved to Paris and wrote for the magazine Harper's Bazaar.

 While living in Hawaii, Duke became the first non-Hawaiian woman to take up competitive surfing under the tutelage of surfing champion and Olympic swimmer Duke Kahanamoku and his brothers.
-A lover of animals, in particular her dogs and pet camels, in her later years Duke became a wildlife refuge supporter.
+A lover of animals, in particular her dogs and pet camels, Duke became a wildlife refuge supporter.